Contact Models in Robotics: a Comparative Analysis: Rigid contact modelling

-In the case of rigid bodies - purely inelastic impacts, and exact collision detection, \textit{i.e.} $\Phi(q)_N = 0$ - the reference velocity $c_N$ can be set to 0.
-However, setting this velocity to a non-null quantity may be useful to improve the modeling on both physical and numerical aspects.
-A first benefit is a possibility of accounting for impacts that may occur when two objects collide with non-null relative normal velocity.
-The most common impact law stipulates $c^* = - e c^t$ where $e$ is the restitution coefficient which adjusts the quantity of energy dissipated during the collision.
-Another benefit is when time stepping methods are employed, one cannot avoid penetration errors, \textit{i.e.} $\Phi(q)_N < 0$, but it is possible to prevent these errors from growing over time via a Baumgarte correction~\cite{baumgarte1972stabilization} which sets $c^* = K \max(0,-\Phi(q)_N)$.
-In addition, in most cases in robotics, the Delassus' matrix $G$ is rank deficient.
+In addition, in many cases in robotics, Delassus' matrix $G$ is rank deficient.
 Such physical systems are said to be hyperstatic, and because $\mathrm{rank}(J) > n_v$, several $\lambda$ values may lead to the same trajectory.
-This under-determination can be circumvented by relaxing the rigid-body hypothesis, \textit{i.e.} the \textit{Signorini condition}, and considering compliant contacts via a reference velocity linearly depending on $\lambda$ as represented in Fig.~\ref{fig:sig_coulomb} Indeed, with $c^* = - R \lambda$ where $R$ is a diagonal matrix with non-null and positive elements only on the normal components, called compliance and whose value is a property of the material, the original Delassus matrix $G$ is replaced by the damped matrix $\Tilde{G} = G + R$ which is full rank.\\
+This under-determination can be circumvented by relaxing the rigid-body hypothesis, \textit{e.g.} the \textit{Signorini condition}, and considering compliant contacts via a reference velocity linearly depending on $\lambda$ as represented in Fig.~\ref{fig:sig_coulomb}.
+Indeed, by adding $- R \lambda$ to $c^*$ where $R$ is a diagonal matrix with non-null and positive elements only on the normal components, called compliance and whose value is a property of the material, the original Delassus matrix $G$ is replaced by the damped matrix $\Tilde{G} = G + R$ which is full rank.
+At this stage, one should note that the physical compliance acts on the conditioning in an equivalent way to a numerical regularization.\\

-\textbf{Friction phenomena} are at the core of contact modeling as they precisely allow manipulation or locomotion tasks.
+\textbf{Friction phenomena} are at the core of contact modeling, as they precisely enable manipulation or locomotion tasks.
 Coulomb's law for dry friction represents the most common way to model friction forces.
-This phenomenological law states that the friction forces $\lambda_T$ should be proportional to the normal contact forces $\lambda_N$ and the friction coefficient $\mu$.
+This phenomenological law states that the maximum friction forces $\| \lambda_T \|$ should be proportional to the normal contact forces $\lambda_N$ and the friction coefficient $\mu$.

 Mathematically, this suggests that contact forces should lie inside an ice cream cone whose aperture is set by the coefficient of friction $\mu$: